detachedsoul/apartment-rental-system/README.md

 - Made the view total owned properties and tenants feature for the admin index page, and also the view tenants table for the tenants page in the admin dashboard.

-- Made the update profile picture feature.
+- Made the update profile picture feature and added file extension checks before uploading images.

+- Made the user's details update feature (records such as name, phone number, email, and password can now be changed).